 Click on a question below to open the answer.

-The best time of year to see belugas is in the months of July and August because this is the time when whales are migrating from their spring breeding grounds to the Churchill River in search of food and a safe place to birth their young.
-They also are attracted to the stone bottom of the Churchill river, which acts like a pumice stone, to molt and clean their skin.
-More than 3,000 whales congregate during these summer months and, our motorized rafts and kayaks enable us to journey into their feeding habitat for an unforgettable wildlife experience.
+The best time of year to see belugas is during July and August, when whales are migrating from their spring breeding grounds to the Churchill River in search of food and a safe place to birth their young.
+They also are attracted to the stone bottom of the Churchill River, which acts like pumice to clean their skin and help slough off old layers.
+More than 3,000 whales congregate here in the summer, and our motorized rafts and kayaks enable us to travel directly into their feeding habitat (without disturbing them) for an unforgettable wildlife experience.

-Summer temperatures in Churchill vary greatly and may range from 30°F to 90°F. Daytime temperatures are typically in the 60s, and it drops to the mid-40s during the night, with frequent strong winds.
+Summer temperatures in Churchill vary greatly and may range from 30°F to 90°F. Daytime temperatures are typically in the 60s, dropping to the mid-40s during the night, with frequent strong winds.
 There is a possibility of ice remaining in the bay and the river in the early beluga season, so whale watching could be chilly.

 The weather in Churchill is highly unpredictable and may change at any moment, so dress in layers.
-It is colder on the water than on land, so prepare well for the whale-watching excursions.
-Lightweight, waterproof/Gore-Tex rain gear (jacket and pants) is essential on this trip along with waterproof, sturdy hiking boots.
-Pack a warm fleece, thermal under layers, warm hat, lightweight pants, and short- and long-sleeved shirts.
+It is colder on the water than on land, so prepare for whale-watching excursions to ensure warmth.
+Lightweight waterproof/Gore-Tex rain gear (jacket and pants) is essential, along with sturdy waterproof hiking boots.
+Pack a warm fleece, thermal underlayers, warm hat, lightweight pants, and short- and long-sleeved shirts.

-This trip included some short nature walks that border the northern boreal forest and southern tundra.
-These walks will allow guests to closely experience the diverse flora and fauna of the region.
-Longer hikes are generally not included as the presence of polar bears could pose a danger.
+We include some short nature walks on trails that border the northern boreal forest and southern tundra, offering guests a close-up experience of the diverse flora and fauna in the region.
+Longer hikes are generally not included, as the presence of polar bears could pose a danger.
 Please refer to this page for the explicit physical requirements of this Churchill adventure.

 The physical activity rating is moderate because the trip includes a few nature walks that are about 1 to 2 miles.
 Travelers must be able to walk one mile unassisted.
 The rest of the movement tends to be by motorized vehicles—boats, Polar Rovers and buses.
 For anyone who desires, longer walks may be an option.
 Travelers must also be able to climb into and out of the Zodiac rafts and also need to be physically able if they choose to kayak or snorkel in the Churchill River with the belugas (weather permitting).
 Please refer to this page for the explicit physical requirements of this Churchill adventure.